wiz0u/WTelegramClient/README.md

 :information_source: The Telegram API makes extensive usage of base and derived classes, so be ready to use the various syntaxes C# offer to check/cast base classes into the more useful derived classes (`is`, `as`, `case DerivedType` )

 To find which derived classes are available for a given base class, the fastest is to check our [TL.Schema.cs](src/TL.Schema.cs) source file as they are listed in groups.
+Intellisense tooltips on API structures/methods will also display a web link to the adequate Telegram documentation page.

 The Telegram [API object classes](https://core.telegram.org/schema) are defined in the `TL` namespace, and the [API functions](https://core.telegram.org/methods) are available as async methods of `Client`.